DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 * [Deploy Azure Stack HCI with PowerShell](lab-guides/02-DeployAzureStackHCICluster-PowerShell/readme.md)

-## Define Variables
+## Task 01 - Define Variables

-**1.** While logged into Management machine (or DC in MSLab), run following code to define variables that will be used in this lab.
+**Step 1** While logged into Management machine (or DC in MSLab), run following code to define variables that will be used in this lab.
 It will also let you log in into Azure and will install all modules that will be needed.

 > Note: you can adjust code to fit your lab/environment - such as cluster name, OU, vSwitch name ...